0X90SE/0X90SE.github.io/_posts/2021-06-24-build-ghidra-10-and-binexport.md

 As seen, its quite easy and fast to build Ghidra which is nice when you want to try that new announced feature not yet released but present in the code base.
 No need to scrap your old version of Ghidra either since they ar self contained and can co-exist on your Linux system.

 **Important:** Ghidra version 10 is backward compatible, but not the other way around.
-Old databases will be converted when opened in Ghidra version 10.
+Old projects will be converted when opened in Ghidra version 10.
 Make sure to make a backup of your old projects if you need to be able to open them in older versions of Ghidra.
+{: .notice--warning}

+Happy reversing!